nialloh23/machine-learning-nd/p5-machine-learning-capstone/README.md

 The datasets include a train.csv, test.csv and resources.csv and samplesubmission.csv

 ## Software & Libraries
 Python 3.5 or higher.
 Most of the included code also works in Python 2.7.
-I would suggest downloading with Anaconda as you will get some of the below:
-nltk
+The main libraries utilised include: nltk
 numpy
 pandas